GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

 | timestamp_to | TIMESTAMP/INT | N | Time range end (exclusive) for a DeleteFromColumn mutation.
 Type is determined by _writeNumericTimestamps_ pipeline option                            |
 | value | STRING/BYTES | N | Bigtable cell value.
 Not specified for delete operations                                                                                              |
 | big_query_commit_timestamp* | TIMESTAMP | N | BQ auto-generated field describing the time when the record was written to BigQuery                                                                   |
+* Populating these columns can be skipped using pipeline options configuration.

 ## Getting started